Is it a small thing that Donald Trump has taken to comparing himself to Abraham Lincoln?

 Apparently, Lincoln did not have much of a relationship with his father, but when his father remarried, his stepmother was also a warm person.

-Research has shown that the first years of life are critical for lifelong development, that having anything essential withheld — reading, a sense of security, love and tenderness — can hamper a person’s growth for years, indeed, imprint that person for life.
-Living in poverty has cruel effect, as recently reported by Jason DeParle in “The Coronavirus Generation” in The New York Times, but so does living in emotional poverty.
+Research has shown that the first years of life are critical for lifelong development, that having anything essential withheld — reading, a sense of security, love, and tenderness — can hamper a person’s growth for years, indeed, imprint that person for life.
+Living in poverty has a cruel effect, as recently reported by Jason DeParle in “The Coronavirus Generation” in The New York Times, but so does living in emotional poverty.

 We know about the close-knit family in which Joe Biden grew up, and we know all too much about the dysfunction of the Trump family.
 Not much more needs to be said.

 A little remembered tragedy in Lincoln’s life was the death, during a typhoid outbreak in 1835, of his “first love,” Ann Rutledge, at age 22.
 In his “Spoon River Anthology,” Edgar Lee Masters wrote a poem about Ann, imagining these words on her tombstone:

 The vibrations of deathless music:

 “With malice toward none, with charity toward all.”